 I go into the team with confidence and work to build rapport and trust, just like any therapist needs to, whether male or female, and whether in a male, female, or mixed group.
 I have to meet every student where he’s at and earn his trust just as he has to earn mine.

-A: Some of my clinical strengths are working with self-harm, suicidal ideation or suicide attempts, severe depression, and severe anxiety.
+A: Some of my clinical strengths are working with self-harm, suicidal ideation or suicide attempts, severe depression, severe anxiety, and gaming disorder.
 I use a variety of evidence-based clinical modalities in my work with students.
 I utilize CBT (Cognitive Behavioral Therapy) and DBT (Dialectical Behavior Therapy) when appropriate, but sometimes these approaches can be too advanced for certain kids.
 So, I always use a strengths-based approach.

 In a strengths-based approach, my angle is to focus on things the student is doing well.
 I weave a student’s strengths into areas in which he may be struggling.
 For example, I worked with a student who had been suicidal and did not connect with others due to severe depression.
 He struggled to understand others’ emotions, practice empathy and put himself into other people’s shoes.
 As we worked together and I built rapport with him, I came to realize that his sister was someone who he loved tremendously, admired, and would do anything for.
 So, instead of focusing on his lack of relationships, we shifted focus to his relationship with his sister.
 Using this relationship, I could draw connections between the way he felt towards his sister in certain circumstances to how he felt toward his peers in the team or his parents.
 This empowered him to recognize that he can love, he does love, and he is capable of being loved.
 He could see that he is able to have healthy relationships because he already has one—with his sister.
 Focusing on the strength of how he loves his sister, as opposed to the lack of other relationships in his life, was key to helping him see that he can build relationships and feel connected.
 He can love and be loved.